chaostoolkit/chaostoolkit-documentation/sources/faq.md

 ### How can I contribute?

 The Chaos Toolkit welcomes contributors!
-To help the project, please got to the right project on [GitHub][gh] and create an issue.
-If you feel like it, do not hesitate to fork the right project, make a change and submit a pull-request to the upstream project.
+To help the project, please go to the right project on [GitHub][gh] and create an issue.
+If you feel like it, do not hesitate to fork the repository, make a change and submit a pull-request to the upstream project for review.

 [gh]: https://github.com/chaostoolkit